-App connectors leverage the APIs of app providers to enable greater visibility and control by Cloud App Security over the apps you connect to.
+App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Cloud App Security over the apps you connect to.

-Cloud App Security leverages the APIs provided by the cloud provider, each service has its own framework and API limitations.
-Cloud App Security worked with the services to optimize the usage of the APIs and to ensure the best performance.
-Taking into account the different limitations the services impose on the APIs (such as throttling, API limits, dynamic time-shifting API windows, etc.), the Cloud App Security engines leverage the allowed capacity.
-Some operations, such as scanning of all files in the tenant, require a large amount of APIs and therefore are spread over a longer period.
+Microsoft Cloud App Security leverages the APIs provided by the cloud provider.
+All communication between Cloud App Security and connected apps is encrypted using HTTPS.
+Each service has its own framework and API limitations such as throttling, API limits, dynamic time-shifting API windows, and others.
+Microsoft Cloud App Security worked with the services to optimize the usage of the APIs and to provide the best performance.
+Taking into account different limitations services impose on the APIs, the Cloud App Security engines use the allowed capacity.
+Some operations, such as scanning all files in the tenant, require numerous APIs so they're spread over a longer period.
 Expect some policies to run for several hours or several days.

 How it works